tjk213/tk-dotfiles/README.md

 ## Installation

-Most files in this repo can be activated by symlinking them from your home directory - the exceptions are noted below.
+To first order, `tk-dotfiles` can be installed simply by symlinking all dotfiles in this repo from your home directory.
+Non-dotfiles do not require any setup.
+Any exceptions & additional steps are outlined below.

-**TODO**: Should we write a setup script for creating these links?
-This could include OS-based conditionals like the one below for `htop`.

-> _**NB**: For z-shell, we could point `ZDOTDIR` to this repo as an alternative installation method.
-Is there something similar for bash?
-See section 2.2 of the [zshell user's guide](https://zsh.sourceforge.io/Guide/zshguide02.html).
-But where do we set `ZDOTDIR`?
-This might create a chicken-and-the-egg problem._ 🤔

-### .bashrc
+### .bashrc & .zshrc

-If you'd like, you can directly link `$HOME/.bashrc` to `tk-dotfiles/.bashrc`, but it's probably better to source from your home dir to `tk-dotfiles`:
+If you'd like, you can directly link the startup files like all other dotfiles but it's probably better to source from your home dir:
 ```
 % echo "source $(realpath .)/.bashrc" >> $HOME/.bashrc
+% echo "source $(realpath .)/.zshrc"  >> $HOME/.zshrc
 ```
+This leaves any default system configuration that's been placed in your startup files in place (save for anything that's explicitly overwritten, of course).

 ### HTOP